 The initiative is the latest in a series of special-edition Jones Soda labels ranging from a 2008 campaign featuring each of that year’s presidential candidates to the recent “Messages of Hope” bottles sharing images of positivity during the COVID-19 pandemic.

 Jones Soda also changes all product labels regularly using images created by consumers, creating a strong brand personality that has attracted more than 1.5 million submissions to the company website to date.

-Leading up to November, the Voter Participation Center is ramping up its mail, digital and text outreach efforts to help members of the Rising American Electorate – unmarried women, people of color and young people – make their voices heard.
+Leading up to November, the Voter Participation Center is ramping up its mail, digital and text outreach efforts to help members of the New American Majority – unmarried women, people of color and young people – make their voices heard.
 Since its founding, VPC has worked with its partner, the Center for Voter Information, to help more than 5 million people register to vote.
 This cycle alone, the organizations have helped more than 1 million people register to vote and have helped an additional 2.5 million people send vote-by-mail applications to local election officials to safely vote from home.

 “With COVID-19 putting traditional in-person voter engagement efforts on hold, partnering with Jones Soda is among the most creative new approaches we are using to empower historically under-represented voters to participate in democracy,” said Tom Lopach, president and CEO of the Voter Participation Center.
 “Everyone who buys a Jones Soda looks closely at the labels because they’re fun and constantly changing, so it’s a great opportunity for us to both call attention to the importance of voting and enable people to register on the spot simply by using their smartphones.”

 About Jones Soda Co.